Going Beyond the Classroom: Super-Curriculars That Impress UK Admissions

 🎟️ 9.
 Subject-Based Visits or Summer Overseas University Experiences

-Visiting museums and exhibitions can be meaningful super-curricular activities when the exhibits relate to your intended degree subject.
+Visiting museums and exhibitions can be meaningful super-curricular activities when the exhibits relate to your intended degree major(s)t.
 Whether it's analyzing ancient artefacts for history, exploring climate exhibits for environmental science, or studying anatomical models for medicine, a thoughtful museum visit shows initiative and subject engagement.

 Here are some top NYC options: